welingtonlarsen/streams-nodejs/README.md

 </div>

 ## :page_with_curl: Summary
-This repo contain a simple study about Node.js Streams.
+This repo contains a simple study I taught to the company's colleagues about Node.js Streams.